lammps/lammps/doc/src/Errors_messages.rst

 *POEMS fix must come before NPT/NPH fix*
    NPT/NPH fix must be defined in input script after all poems fixes, else the fix contribution to the pressure virial is incorrect.

+*poly count declared in data file was greater than maxpoly in input file.*
+   One of the input poly counts for an element in the data file was greater than the maximum declared poly count that was passed as an arg to the atom style cac invocation.
+Increase the argument value to be greater than any poly count in your data file.

 *PPPM can only currently be used with comm_style brick* This is a current restriction in LAMMPS.